Best Baby Carriers of 2025, According to Parents and Experts

 Cons

 Over and over again we hear parents swooning over their Solly wrap.
-“So soft and easy to use,” “crucial in those first few weeks home with a newborn,” and “just makes life so much easier” are just a few of the I-can’t-live-without-it comments we heard from parents when we asked them about the Solly in our Best Baby Products survey.
+“So soft and easy to use,” “crucial in those first few weeks home with a newborn,” and “just makes life so much easier” are just a few of the I-can’t-live-without-it comments we heard from parents when we asked them about the Solly in our favorite products survey.
 “It’s one [of] the most useful things I registered for with my first and [I] will use the same one with my third,” another mom told us.
 “Most other things have changed but this has stayed a constant.”
+It’s also my number one recommendation for my first-time parent friends for the newborn period.

 Additional Specs